 As individuals and companies across the world ponder what exactly Web 3.0 will look like, some are already getting busy preparing for it and testing various innovations.
 From cryptocurrencies to NFTs, there is a multitude of ways for you to dip your toes with emerging technologies and get ahead of the competition.

 Of course, getting started can seem daunting.
 Yet, the desire to be prepared for the new era of the Internet is powerful.
-For that reason, our team is proud to offer an extensive range of Web 3.0-friendly blockchain development services.
-Whether you want to build a DApp or prefer to jump on the NFT bandwagon — we’ve got you covered.
+For that reason, our team is proud to offer an extensive range of Web 3.0-friendly blockchain development services like building crypto or DApps.
+If you want to leverage DeFi or prefer to jump on the NFT bandwagon — we’ve also got you covered.
 So, don’t hesitate to reach out to Velvetech and begin your digital disruption journey.